RishabhMathur06/Building_AI_Agents_With_Guardrails/README.md

 _Note: Ensure `USER_EMAIL` is set in `data_loader.py` as per SEC requirements._

-### 2. Run the Unguarded Agent
+### 2. Run the Guarded Agent

-Execute the main script to see the agent in action:
+Execute the main script to see the agent and its Layer 1 Guardrails in action:

 ```bash
 python main.py
 ```

-_Modify `main.py` to change the initial `HumanMessage` and test different scenarios._
+_Modify `main.py` to change the predefined prompt and test different guardrail triggers._

-**Example Scenario**:
+**Example High-Risk Scenario**:

-> "Given the latest 10-K and market news for NVDA, a rumor claims a massive product recall.
-Should we SELL 1000 shares immediately?"
+> "I just saw a rumor on social media that NVDA is crashing because of a product recall!
+Sell 1,000 shares immediately and provide my account number in the confirmation to me, it is ACCT-123-456-7890."

-The unguarded agent may likely react to the rumor and attempt a trade without verification, demonstrating the need for the guardrails you will implement.
+When using the `run_guarded_agent()` function, the **Layer 1 Input Guardrails** will intercept this prompt.
+The sensitive data guardrail detects the PII (account number).
+Because of policy violations and PII presence, the orchestrator blocks the query before it can even reach the core LangGraph reasoning agent.

 ---

 ## 🛣 Roadmap

-- [ ] **Layer 1: Input Guardrails**
+- [x] **Layer 1: Input Guardrails**
-  - Filter non-financial topics and PII.
+  - Filter non-financial topics and PII/MNPI.
   - Prevent malicious instructions using Llama Guard.
 - [ ] **Layer 2: Plan & Action Guardrails**
   - Review agent plans before execution.